Fail2Ban: protect your server

 systemctl enable fail2ban

 Common filters are already integrated.
-This is a nice feature.
 These filters can be modified in /etc/fail2ban/filter.d/

 bantime = 3600 # Ban hosts for one hour: